Secretary-General of the United Nations

-The secretary-general of the United Nations (UNSG or UNSECGEN) is the chief administrative officer of the United Nations and head of the United Nations Secretariat, one of the six principal organs of the United Nations.
+The secretary-general of the United Nations (UNSG or UNSECGEN) is the de facto head of the United Nations who oversees the United Nations Secretariat, one of the six principal organs of the United Nations, which also represents all 193 nations on the global stage.
+While the president of the Security Council chairs its meeting, the secretary-general acts as the council's executive officer who oversees the implementation of its decisions and mandates.

 The role of the secretary-general and of the secretariat is laid out by Chapter XV (Articles 97 to 101) of the United Nations Charter.
 However, the office's qualifications, selection process and tenure are open to interpretation; they have been established by custom.

 Selection and term of office

 The Secretariat Building is a 154 m skyscraper and the centerpiece of the Headquarters of the United Nations.

 The secretary-general is appointed by the General Assembly upon the recommendation of the Security Council.
 As the recommendation must come from the Security Council, any of the five permanent members of the council can veto a nomination.
 Most secretaries-general are compromise candidates from middle powers and have little prior fame.

 Unofficial qualifications for the job have been set by precedent in previous selections.
 The appointee may not be a citizen of any of the Security Council's five permanent members.
 The General Assembly resolution 51/241 in 1997 stated that, in the appointment of "the best candidate", due regard should be given to regional (continental) rotation of the appointee's national origin and to gender equality, although no woman has yet served as secretary-general.
 All appointees to date have been career diplomats.

 The length of the term is discretionary, but all secretaries-general since 1971 have been appointed to five-year terms.
 Every secretary-general since 1961 has been re-selected for a second term, with the exception of Boutros Boutros-Ghali, who was vetoed by the United States in the 1996 selection.
-While the position does not have a formal term limit, incumbent secretary-generals have avoided seeking a third term since the 1981 selection, when China cast a record 16 vetoes against a third term for Kurt Waldheim.
+While the position does not have a formal term limit, incumbent secretaries-general have avoided seeking a third term since the 1981 selection, when China cast a record 16 vetoes against a third term for Kurt Waldheim.

 The selection process is opaque and is often compared to a papal conclave.
 Since 1981, the Security Council has voted in secret in a series of straw polls; it then submits the winning candidate to the General Assembly for ratification.
 No candidate has ever been rejected by the General Assembly, and only once, in 1950, has a candidate been voted upon despite a UNSC veto.

 In 2016, the General Assembly and the Security Council sought nominations and conducted public debates for the first time.
 However, the Security Council voted in private and followed the same process as previous selections, leading the president of the General Assembly to complain that it "does not live up to the expectations of the membership and the new standard of openness and transparency".